-A judgment rendered in a model declaratory action, as well as the filing of an appeal against the judgment, and the entry of the res iudicata effect (Rechtskraft) have to be published in the claims register.
+A judgment rendered in a model declaratory action can be appealed on grounds of law to the Federal Court of Justice.
+The judgment, as well as the filing of an appeal against the judgment, and the entry of the res iudicata effect (Rechtskraft) have to be published in the claims register.

-When the judgment has become final, it is binding on a court that is called to rule on the claims of consumers who registered (and did not withdraw) their claims with the claims register.
+When the judgment has become final, it is binding on the courts called to rule on the claims of consumers who registered their claims with the claims register (and did not opt out).